adrybakov/magnopy/docs/source/user-guide/usage/convention.rst

 For the theoretical background of the convention problem and why it is important see :ref:`user-guide_theory-behind_convention-problem`.

-Magnopy implements a compact :py:class:`.Convention` class to store the convention of the spin Hamiltonian.
+Magnopy implements a compact, hashable :py:class:`.Convention` class to store the convention of the spin Hamiltonian.
 It stores all parameters that define convention in one data structure.

 .. doctest::